Hosting Your Own NuGet Feeds

 I can hit CTRL + F5 to run the site and it'll provide some instructions on what to do next.

 Clicking on "here" shows the OData over ATOM feed of packages.

-Now all I need to do is deploy this website as I would any other site and then I can click the Settings button and add this feed to my set of package sources as in the following screenshot.
+Now all I need to do is deploy this website as I would any other site and then I can click the Settings button and add this feed to my set of package sources.